ceramicnetwork/.github/OVERVIEW.md

 </br>
 </br>

 ### Document Structure
-Documents are permalinked, append-only logs of records that are anchored in a blockchain.
-Every smart document adhered to the same structure.
+A smart document is an append-only log of records that is anchored in a blockchain.
+Every smart document adheres to the same general structure, which is outlined below.
 | Feature | Description |
 | ------- | ----------- |
 | Permalink | Every Ceramic document is uniquely identified by an immutable permalink, called a DocId.
 DocIds never change, even if the document is updated thousands of times.
 DocIds are used to query the current version of the document from nodes on the network. |
 | Log | A document is an append-only log linked records that are anchored in a blockchan. |
 | Records | Every document log begins with a genesis record (and its blockchain anchor record), and updates are made with signed records (and their blockchain anchor records).
 Together, document records form an immutable chain of updates.
 As a result, documents are individual "doc-chains." |
 | Versions | Every time a document update is anchored on a blockchain, it forms a new version.
 Historical versions of a document can be referenced or queried by appending the versionID to the docID. |

 ### Document Configurations
 | Feature | Description |